-Over the Air (OTA) updates, which includes baseband processor updates, use public key chaining to the Root Public Key, a hardware protected key whose SHA-256 hash resides inside the application processor.
+Over the Air (OTA) updates, which include baseband processor updates, use public key chaining to the Root Public Key, a hardware protected key whose SHA-256 hash resides inside the application processor.
 Should this verification fail, the software update will fail and the update will not be installed.
-Additionally, the Pixel 3 also provides roll-back protection for OTA updates to prevent a user from installing a prior/previous version of software by check.
+Additionally, devices with Android 8 and above also provide roll-back protection for OTA updates to prevent a user from installing a prior/previous version of software by check.

-Google Pixel smartphones leverage A/B system updates, also known as seamless updates.
+Android devices with Android 9 and above leverage A/B system updates, also known as seamless updates.
 This approach ensures that a workable booting system remains on the disk during an OTA update and reduces the likelihood of an inactive device after an update, resulting in fewer device replacements and device reflashes at repair and warranty centers.
 Other commercial-grade operating systems, such as ChromeOS, also use A/B updates successfully.